-The success of appliance and equipment efficiency standards is clear: for example, a typical new refrigerator today uses 70% less energy than a typical refrigerator sold in the early 1970s.
-Moreover, ACEEE estimates that in 2020, existing standards enacted up to and including products in the Energy Independence and Security Act (EISA) of 2007 will:
+The success of appliance and equipment efficiency standards is clear.
+For example, a typical new refrigerator uses 70% less energy than the typical refrigerator sold in the early 1970s, saving the average consumer about $150 per year in energy costs.
+In a 2012 report, ACEEE and ASAP estimated that existing national standards will: